Table of Contents

 - Intensely competitive and will do what it takes to win

-Factors that Contribute to Child Narcissism
+Factors that Contribute to Child or Teen Narcissism

 Parenting styles, while often well-intended, can be a source of fuel behind narcissism in children.
 In addition, dysfunctional parenting techniques can also set up the child to develop these unpleasant traits.
 Sometimes disordered parent pride seeps into the parenting style, such as constant boasting about the child’s superiority in sports or academics.
 The child may be average in ability, but the parent’s own need for recognition and admiration clouds this reality and they place the child on a pedestal. the Some of the factors associated with child narcissism include: